The HTMLElement.offsetWidth read-only property returns the layout width of an element as an integer.

 var intElemOffsetWidth = element.offsetWidth;

-is a variable storing an integer corresponding to the offsetWidth
+intElemOffsetWidth is a variable storing an integer corresponding to the offsetWidth pixel value of the element.
+The offsetWidth property is a read-only.

 This property will round the value to an integer.
-If you need a fractional value, use element.getBoundingClientRect()
+If you need a fractional value, use element.getBoundingClientRect().

 Example